 After8toEducate recognizes each unsheltered youth as a whole individual with the potential to overcome all aspects of homelessness, not just one.
 Fannie C. Harris Youth Center will house both a Drop-In Center and Residential Services.

 The Drop-In Center will begin serving homeless youth ages 14-21 with immediate support services.
 These services will include access to showers, laundry facilities, meals, and clothing.
 The Drop-In Center will also offer social services reconnecting youth to education and providing housing stabilization support, employment resources and access to healthcare.

 The residential services component will serve unsheltered Dallas ISD high school students with emergency shelter and transitional living services.
 The Drop-In Center will operate by Spring 2019 and Residential Services renovations will be complete by late Spring 2019.
-Both the Drop-In Center and Residential Services will operate 24/7 by Spring 2019.
+Both the Drop-In Center and Residential Services will operate 24/7 by Summer 2019.

 35 units available for emergency shelter service and transitional living program services